Some new things you may feel could be…..

 For the second week of the Intro To Weave Workshops, we collectively produced a sample using the yarns dyed in the Intro To Natural Dyes Workshop using a simple 2-2 Twill structure.
 Twill variations where the focus of the workshops and I seeing how the same basic structure can be transformed into multiple different designs is something that I love about weaving.
 By simply changing colours, the number/order of lifts, or the thread plan you can create something entirely new.
 Seeing all of our collective work come together to produce the final sample was amazing.
 The wide range of colours that were produced with natural dyes, the techniques we had learned during the weave workshops, all of this, working together in one piece really proves that “slow fashion” doesn’t have to mean sacrifice.
 But instead it can produce something beautiful, with much more value.
 Watching everyone rush around the finished piece at the end of the workshop it was evident that was just as thrilled as me to see what we had achieved.

-The sample we produced together will be sent to the group in Wolverhampton and they will in turn be sending a woven sample back too us, and I for one cant wait to see what they have created.
+The sample we produced together will be sent to the group in Wolverhampton and they will in turn be embellishing our sample creatively and then returning it to us, and I for one can’t wait to see what they will create!